bioarch-sjh/bacollite/README.md

 Pubmed ID 32176274
 https://t.co/13DKasOLQe

+The analysis in the above paper was carried out using version 1.0.0 of this software

 ## Publications using bacollite

 Richter, Kristine Korzow and McGrath, Krista and Masson-MacLean, Edouard and Hickinbotham, Simon and Tedder, Andrew and Britton, Kate and Bottomley, Zoe and Dobney, Keith and Hulme-Beaman, Ardern and Zona, Margherita et al (2020) **What's the catch?
 Archaeological application of rapid collagen-based species identification for Pacific Salmon** *Journal of Archaeological Science* **116**:105116, 2020.

+The analysis in the above paper was carried out using version 0.0.2 of this software